 - Conceptualization - a conceptual formula explanation

-The section contains links to district-specific worksheets that display the 2018-19 October 15 Equalization Aid Certification for each individual district.
-Use the pulldown menu to locate the desired district, and the data will populate in the spreadsheet.
+The section contains links to district-specific worksheets that display the 2022-23 October 15 Equalization Aid Certification for each individual district.
+Use the pulldown menu to locate the desired district and the data will populate in the spreadsheet.

-October 15, 2018 Certification Worksheets - This is the Equalization Aid computation using the methodology specified in statute.
-Also included here are the computational details of the other 3 General Aids programs, should the district qualify.
+This is the Equalization Aid computation using the methodology specified in statute.
+Also included here are the computational details of the other three General Aids programs, should the district qualify.